CNelias/SpectralEnvelope.jl/README.md

 ```

 ## To-do
-Implement windowing procedure for detrending.
+* Implement windowing procedure for detrending.
+* Make the extraction of optimal mappings more user-friendly